 Madam Speaker, the infrastructural damages sustained on our nation's roadways by overweight trucks continues to be a major concern.
 One legal truck causes the same amount of damage to a road as approximately 9,600 cars; however, one truck overloaded by only 20 percent would cause the same amount of damage as 19,000 cars.
-A truck overloaded 100.0 percent would cause the same damage as eighteen legal vehicles.
+A truck overloaded 100.0 percent would cause the same damage as 18 legal vehicles.
 The Ministry of Works and Transport launched Weight Control Stations at Caroni and Golconda.

-Weighing at these locations over the period October 2018 to March 2019 indicated that of the 126 trucks weighed, 94.0 percent of all vehicles weighed were overweight, 6.0 percent of which were overweight by more than 100.0 percent of their Maximum Gross Weight.
+Weighing at these locations over the period over the period October 4, 2018, to March 8, 2019, indicated that of the 126 trucks weighed, 94.0 percent of all vehicles weighed were overweight, 6.0 percent of which were overweight by more than 100.0 percent of their Maximum Gross Weight.
 Currently, the fines under the Motor Vehicles and Road Traffic (Enforcement and Administration) Act are \$750.
 I propose to increase this fine to \$8,000.
-This measure will take effect on January 1 2022.
+This measure will take effect on January 1, 2022.